-- See the Rigging Winch Assembly drawing at the end of this section. - See Rigging Winch Operation, on page 4-96. - 1.
-Lower the rigging winch wire rope guides (1) to the working position. - Payout the rigging line (2) from the rigging winch (3) and route the rigging line through the lower boom point and wire rope guides to the end of the luffing hoist wire rope (4) as shown in View A. - 3.
-Attach the rigging line (2, View B) to the pad eye (6) with the swivel (7). - Pay out the luffing hoist wire rope (4) and haul in the rigging line as instructed in Rigging Winch Operation, on page 4-96. - 5.
+- See the Rigging Winch Assembly drawing at the end of this section. - See Rigging Winch Operation, on page 4-98. - 1.
+Lower the rigging winch wire rope guides (1) to the working position. - 2.
+Payout the rigging line (2) from the rigging winch (3) and route the rigging line through the lower boom point and the wire rope guides to the end of the luffing hoist wire rope (4) as shown in View A. - 3.
+Attach the rigging line (2, View B) to the pad eye (6) with the swivel (7). - 4.
+Pay out the luffing hoist wire rope (4) and haul in the rigging line as instructed in Rigging Winch Operation, on page 4-98. - 5.
 Stop when the luffing hoist wire rope is under the bottom of the lower boom point. - 6.
-Disconnect the rigging line from the luffing hoist wire rope. - Leave the rigging line on the boom top.
-The rigging line will be used to reeve the luffing hoist wire rope (page 27).
+Disconnect the rigging line from the luffing hoist wire rope. - The rigging line will be used to reeve the luffing hoist wire rope (page 23).